Web Development in Java

 Must Read: Java Architecture & Components Explained

 If you wish to improve your Java skills, you need to get your hands on java projects.
-If you’re interested to learn more about Java, full stack development, check out upGrad & IIIT-B’s PG Diploma in Full-stack Software Development which is designed for working professionals and offers 500+ hours of rigorous training, 9+ projects, and assignments, IIIT-B Alumni status, practical hands-on capstone projects & job assistance with top firms.
+If you’re interested to learn more about Java, full stack development, check out upGrad & IIIT-B’s Executive PG Programme in Software Development- Specialisation in Full Stack Development which is designed for working professionals and offers 500+ hours of rigorous training, 9+ projects, and assignments, IIIT-B Alumni status, practical hands-on capstone projects & job assistance with top firms.

 Java Stand-Alone Applications and Java Applets are the two types of Java programs.
 The Java Stand-Alone Application is a Java program that can operate independently on a computer.
 It is further distributed into two categories: Console-based and Graphical User Interface-based applications.
 The Acrobat Reader is the perfect example of this.
 The Java Applets are the applications which operate within the web browser.
 They are majorly used for Internet programming to perform various tasks such as playing sounds, displaying graphics, accepting user input, and more.